rhdhorchestrator/serverless-workflows/workflows/patch-k8s-resource/README.md

 |-----------------------|-------------|-----------|---------------|
 | `OCP_URL`  | The OpensShift API Server URL | ✅ | |
 | `OCP_TOKEN`| The OpensShift API Server Token | ✅ | |

+## Deploying in OCP with OSL
+If you have OSL (OpenShift Serverless Logic, a.k.a SonataFlow) operator installed, you can use the [manifests](./manifests) folder for deploying the workflow.
+Create the resources in the OSL namespace (usually sonataflow-infra).
+The application configuration is in the first file.